kirank22/TwitterMenti/README.md

 # TwitterMenti

-Below is a screen recording of the app's functionality:
+Below is a screen recording of the app's base functionality without any UI improvements:

 1. Twitter Sign-In and Authentication